stereobooster/stereobooster.com/content/posts/about-learning/index.md

 tags: [education, beginners, computerscience, career]
 ---

 This is the collection of some **ideas** and my thoughts **about learning, teaching, and knowledge** in general.
-I wanted to separate this post in three parts, but all of them interconnected, so I guess this will be one long post.
-On the bright side - **sections are small** and there is **no need to read them all** or read them **in given order**.
+I wanted to separate this post into three parts, but all of them are interconnected so I guess this will be one long post.
+On the bright side, **sections are small** and there is **no need to read them all** or read them **in a given order**.

 <!--more-->

 ## Building from scratch

-To deeply understand some complex concept it is useful to analyze (disassemble, break to smaller parts) it, and understand how each part works.
-Another side of this approach is to build the thing (that you want to understand) from scratch.
+To deeply understand some complex concepts, it is useful to analyze (disassemble, break into smaller parts) it, and understand how each part works.
+Another side of this approach is to build the thing that you want to understand from scratch.

-This idea is present in [SICP](/posts/legendary-mit-6.001), authors start with the simplest concept of programming explained in the Lisp and then they show how to build the Lisp itself (circle closes).
+This idea is present in [SICP](/posts/legendary-mit-6.001), authors start with the simplest concept of programming explained in the Lisp and then they show how to build the Lisp itself (circle closes). <!-- What is a Lisp?
+A little context (1-2 lines) here could be helpful for readers. -->

 Gary Bernhardt likes to show how to build things from scratch in his [DAS "show"](https://www.destroyallsoftware.com/screencasts/catalog).
-[The Little Schemer](https://mitpress.mit.edu/books/little-schemer-fourth-edition) and [The Little Prover](http://the-little-prover.github.io/) written in the same vein.
+[The Little Schemer](https://mitpress.mit.edu/books/little-schemer-fourth-edition) and [The Little Prover](http://the-little-prover.github.io/) are also written in the same vein.

-**Main idea is to have small isolated examples which focus on essentials**.
+**The main idea is to have small isolated examples which focus on essentials**.

-For example, to learn basic ideas behind different PL you can try to implement small programming languages like shown [here](https://plzoo.andrej.com/).
+For example, to learn basic ideas behind different programming languages, you can try to implement small programming languages like shown [here](https://plzoo.andrej.com/).

 ### But...